 If people hanging out at your place want to know what all the buzz is about, it may not be because you have the most incredible cookouts.
 They may be talking about the incessant buzzing, biting and swarming flies on your property.
 It's a problem that can be annoying and can kill the fun associated with spending time outdoors in the lawn during the warm weather season.
 The Houseman Pest website tells us that your pest is most likely Musca domestica, or better known as the common house fly.

-What Attracts Flies
+What Attracts Yard Flies

 The first thing you need to determine is why you tend to have a fly problem in your yard.
 This is probably going to be simple to figure out once you take a moment to consider it.
-The flies are in your yard because something is present in the yard to attract them.
+You have lawn flies simply because something is present in the yard to attract them.
 It's true that a cookout will bring a few over.
 So you should do your best to keep food covered so the flies do not land on the food.

 A Few Flies

 If your fly problem is a mild one with just a few flies present, you can probably contain the problem by eliminating or cleaning the area that is attracting them.
 Otherwise, watch where the flies seem to be resting and apply a residual pesticide to the area.
 This will repel the insects and keep them away.
 Odds are, if you are only seeing a few flies here and there, they are not breeding on your property.

-If your lawn is truly infested with flies, you likely have a breeding area close by.
+If your turf is truly infested with lawn flies, you likely have a breeding area close by.
 You will need to find it and use an insecticide to destroy the colony of maggots to solve the problem.
 Investigate the area to find the largest concentration of flies and you will likely run across the area where the flies breed and lay eggs.
 You will probably find a place where maggots are visible.
 Use insecticide to kill the maggots and clean up the area.
 Reapply insecticide to the area to prevent further larval development.